xxxFRIARxxx/SaltyBot/README.md

 TrueSkill:
 `pip install TrueSkill`

-## Step 1:  Smash that like button!
+## Step 1:  GOGOGOGOGOGOGO

 Run "SaltyStateMachine.py" to run the program until:
 * The heat-death of the universe
 * Your power supply/internet connection fails
-* Or the SaltyBet JSON/Twitch servers shut down
+* The SaltyBet JSON/Twitch servers shut down

 # Details on betting and rankings